-In Greece, there's no minimum age for consumption of alcohol, but you must be 16 or over to purchase it.
-No one asks for identification in bars, cafes or supermarkets where you can buy just about any type of alcohol.
+In Greece, there's no minimum age for the consumption of alcohol, but you must be 18 or over to buy it.
+However, it's unusual to be asked for ID in bars, cafes or supermarkets where you can buy just about any type of alcohol.

 Social drinking is a big part of Greek life.
 Traditionally, Greeks drink at every meal – even young children will be given a glass of watered-down wine.
-But drinking to excess is frowned on.
-You are expected to stay "nice".
+But drinking to excess is frowned on, and you are expected to stay "nice".

 Most Greeks do this by drinking moderately and eating mezze as they go.